-- The public school enrollment rate did not keep pace with growth in the SREB region from 2008 to 2013, and it is not expected to keep pace with the region from 2013 to 2018.
-About 746,000 students were enrolled in Alabama's public schools in 2013. - From 2003 to 2013, the proportions of black and white students enrolled in public schools declined, and the proportion of Hispanic students grew. - The percentage of children living in poverty increased 3 percentage points since 2009.
+- The public school enrollment rate kept pace with growth in the SREB region from 2008 to 2013, but it is not expected to keep pace with the region from 2013 to 2018.
+About 746,000 students were enrolled in South Carolina's public schools in 2013. - From 2003 to 2013, the proportions of black and white students enrolled in public schools declined, and the proportion of Hispanic students grew. - The percentage of children living in poverty increased 3 percentage points since 2009.